khuedoan/homelab/docs/concepts/tools-container.md

 ## How to open it

-You can use the default Docker wrapper, or use Nix if you have Nix installed
+You can use the default Docker wrapper, or use Nix if you have Nix installed:

 === "Docker"